Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Results

 \subsection{Origin and interpretation of the helium glitch}

 Traditionally, it is assumed that the localised depression in the first adiabatic index in the second helium ionisation region causes a glitch in the acoustic structure of solar-type stars and leads to an observable oscillatory signature in the oscillation frequency as a function of radial order.
-In the left panel of Figure~\ref{fig:gamma_1 profile}, assuming a Gaussian profile as given by Eq.~\ref{eq:1} for the $\Gamma_1$ depression relative to the dashed horizontal background, \citet{houd07} derived the expression for the helium glitch signature in the stellar oscillation frequencies (see Eq.~\ref{eq:2}).
+In the left panel of Figure~\ref{fig:gamma_1 profile}, we show the $\Gamma_1$ depression relative to the dashed horizontal background for the best-fitting model M2. \citet{houd07} assumed a Gaussian functional form (see Eq.~\ref{eq:1}) for this depression and derived the corresponding expression for the helium glitch signature in the stellar oscillation frequencies (see Eq.~\ref{eq:2}).
 If the helium signature observed in the frequencies indeed originates from the second helium ionisation zone, then the value of $\tau_{\rm He}$ obtained from the glitch analysis should correspond to the acoustic depth of a layer where $\Gamma_1$ reaches its minimum (denoted as point D in Figure~\ref{fig:gamma_1 profile}).
 Furthermore, the value of $\Delta_{\rm He}$ should correspond to the acoustic width of the $\Gamma_1$ depression.
 While investigating the prospects of asteroseismic inference of the helium abundance in red-giant stars, \citet{broom14} analysed theoretical oscillation frequencies of red-giant models and surprisingly found that the resulting $\tau_{\rm He}$ represents the acoustic depth of a layer close to a point P in Figure~\ref{fig:gamma_1 profile} where $\Gamma_1$ attains its maximum.
 In a detailed theoretical study, \citet{verma14b} found similar results for main-sequence stars.
 In the following, we shall carefully examine the origin of the observed helium glitch signature in our subgiant target, $\mu$ Herculis.

 Given the local sound speed $c$ of a stellar model, the acoustic depth $\tau$ of a layer located at radial coordinate $r$ can be calculated using the expression,

 where $R_*$ denotes the radius of the acoustic surface.
 Note that the stellar photosphere and the acoustic surface are not the same.
 Since the squared sound speed decreases approximately linearly with $r$ in the outer layers of the envelope convection zone, \citet{balm90} defined the acoustic surface as an atmospheric layer in which the extrapolated $c^2$ from the outer convective layers vanishes.
 For model M2, we identified its acoustic surface using this definition (see Figure~\ref{fig:c2_muHer}) and estimated the acoustic depth of the photosphere, which was found to be approximately 394 s.
 Note that this value can vary slightly (by a few tens of seconds) depending on the exact extent of the outer convective layers used to fit the straight line.
 As expected for a subgiant, the above value for $\mu$ Herculis is larger than the corresponding value for the Sun \citep[225 s;][]{houd07}.